spendyaala/redis-bedrock-gen-ai-app/README.md

 -----
 # About this application

-This application demonstrates how generative ai could be applied for Healthcare and Financial Services industry.
+This application demonstrates how generative ai could be applied for
+- Healthcare and
+- Financial Services
+industries.

 ------
 # Generative AI for Healthcare Industry